michaelspatrick/clustercheck/README.md

 The plugin allows you to set the node unavailable for receiving traffic by setting the clustercheck_maintenance_mode variable via a SET GLOBAL command;

     SET GLOBAL clustercheck_maintenance_mode=1;

+If you want to keep the node in maintenance mode even after a restart, you can make the change persist with the following:

+    SET PERSIST clustercheck_maintenance_mode=1;

 This allows for putting a node in maintenance mode manually.
 This could be useful for performing upgrades, running backups, etc.  With the ability to do this via a SQL command, it is very easy to do.